 Figure 6.
 Image showing the atom locations, created by applying image processing to the net intensity images and overlying Sr and Ti.
 SrL is green and TiL is blue.

 Application 1: A Layered Membrane

-The DLR Institute of the University of Cologne used the Optima T Plus detector to measure a cross-section of thin film layers on a membrane.
+The DLR Institute of the University of Cologne used the Optima T Plus detector to measure a cross-section of thin-film layers on a membrane.
 These maps as seen in Figure 7 were obtained on a Tecnai F-30 at 200 Kv.
 The conditions were 3.84 nAmp Screen Current, Condensor 2: 70 µm, 7.68 usec Amp time, 8000 cps, 68000 x microscope magnification.
-As much as 500 frames were obtained.
+As many as 500 frames were obtained.

 Figure 7.
 The field of view for a layered membrane application.
 The field of view is 100 nm wide.